 Born in Germany, Anja originally started her training in musical theatre in Vienna where she graduated in 2006.
-During her time there, she performed at various theatres and toured with a children´s theatre company throughout Austria and Eastern Europe.
-Having … Read More
+During her time there, she performed at various theatres and toured with MOKI, a childrens theatre company throughout Austria, Eastern Europe and … Read More

-Roosa is a Finnish dancer and choreographer and joined Justice in Motion earlier this year, first as a dance teacher and co-choreographer on Plasma, and now as in.motion coordinator, facilitating our dance classes and workshops.
-Roosa started dancing at age … Read More
+Roosa is a Finnish dancer and choreographer and joined Justice in Motion in 2015, as a dancer, choreographer & dance teacher. her works with us include PLASMA and KAIHO, and she is of our wonderful tutors, leading our in.motion dance … Read More

 Jon is a member of Oxford band Stornoway, and besides Justice in Motion has recently written music for Oxford Theatre Guild, ElevenOne and Idle Motion.
 He has also written and worked on sound design for various BBC radio and TV documentary programmes such as "Tumanbay", "Queen Victoria’s Letters", "The One Show" and upcoming series "Back in Time For The Weekend".
 Jon has worked with us on POVERTY ON THE TABLE, and is now composing the soundtrack for PLASMA and BOUND, as well as our new production CONTAINED.
 We are very lucky to have him on board, creating the most wonderful soundscapes and soundtracks for our productions.